2013 Audi TDI rangeEnlarge Photo

 The latest generation of diesels are significantly cleaner than their older brethren, with particulate filters and urea injection reducing harmful emissions.
 And, the economy and performance of modern diesels often beats their gasoline equivalents, while strong torque and low noise make them more relaxing to drive too.

 As gas prices increase, diesel sales are steadily rising as more and more consumers make the switch to reduce their fuel bills.

-Below is the GreenCarReports guide to every 2013 and 2014 model year car on sale in the U.S. We've updated the article to take account of some of the latest models.
+Below is the GreenCarReports guide to every 2014 and 2015 model year diesel car on sale in the U.S. We've updated the article to take account of some of the latest models.

 2014 Chevrolet Cruze Clean Turbo Diesel, 2013 Chicago Auto Show [photo: Brian Kersey for Chevrolet]